OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 ### About AnyTrust Orbit

-AnyTrust chains follow the Rollup protocol, but they offer different Data model availability, features, and deployment processes.
+AnyTrust chains follow the Rollup protocol but offer different Data model availability, features, and deployment processes.
 For an overview of Orbit chain types, please refer to the [Orbit SDK introduction](../orbit-sdk-introduction.md) page.

 ### Deployment steps

-The deployment process of AnyTrust chains is very similar to that of [Rollup chains](orbit-sdk-deploying-rollup-chain.md#rollup-config-param) but with some differences that we'll go through in this guide.
+The deployment process of AnyTrust chains is very similar to that of [Rollup chains](orbit-sdk-deploying-rollup-chain.md#rollup-config-param), but with some differences that we'll discuss in this guide.

 Here are the steps involved in the deployment process: